MithunDataPro/Data-Engineer-Repo/Interview Questions/Apache Spark/README.md

   - Hadoop: Slower due to disk-based processing.
   - Spark: Faster due to RDDs caching data in memory, resulting in lower latency.

+---

 ![image](https://github.com/user-attachments/assets/443ed95d-90eb-4de0-988e-e6740c122c29)

+# Apache Spark Interview Questions and Answers

+## Q8.
+What are the components of the Spark Ecosystem?
+The various components of Apache Spark are:
+- **Spark Core**: Spark Core is the foundation of the entire project.
+All functionality in Spark is built on top of Spark Core.
+- **Spark Streaming**: It allows fault-tolerant streaming of live data streams.
+Spark Streaming uses micro-batching to process real-time streaming data by dividing it into small batches.
+- **Spark SQL**: A distributed framework for structured data processing.
+Spark SQL allows Spark to gain more information about the data's structure and computation, enabling optimization.
+- **Spark MLlib**: A scalable machine learning library that includes high-quality algorithms and high-speed processing.
+MLlib makes machine learning scalable and easy to use.
+- **Spark GraphX**: A graph processing API that supports parallel execution.
+GraphX contains fundamental operators like `subgraph` and `joinVertices` and supports tasks like clustering, classification, traversal, searching, and pathfinding.
+- **SparkR**: Introduced in Apache Spark 1.4, SparkR allows data processing using R's DataFrame structure.
+The DataFrame concept is also extended to other languages like Pandas for Python.

+## Q9.
+What is Spark Core?
+Spark Core is the common execution engine for the entire Spark platform.
+It provides parallel and distributed processing for large datasets.
+The components of Spark are built on top of Spark Core, which provides speed through in-memory computation.
+Spark Core also supports APIs in Java, Scala, and Python.

+RDD (Resilient Distributed Dataset) is the basic data structure of Spark Core.
+RDDs are immutable and partitioned collections of records that can be operated on in parallel.
+RDDs can be created by transformations on existing RDDs or by loading data from external storage like HDFS or HBase.

+## Q10.
+How is data represented in Spark?
+Data in Apache Spark can be represented in three ways:
+- **RDD**: RDD stands for Resilient Distributed Datasets.
+It is a read-only partitioned collection of records and the fundamental data structure in Spark.
+RDDs can only be created through deterministic operations on either:
+  - Data in stable storage.
+  - Parallelizing an existing collection in the driver program.
+  - Other RDDs.
+  RDDs allow in-memory computation on large clusters in a fault-tolerant manner, speeding up tasks.

+- **DataFrame**: Unlike an RDD, a DataFrame organizes data into named columns, similar to a table in a relational database.
+It is also an immutable, distributed collection of data that allows developers to impose structure on a distributed collection of data, enabling higher-level abstraction.

+- **DataSet**: A Dataset is an extension of the DataFrame API.
+It provides a type-safe, object-oriented programming interface.
+Datasets also leverage Spark’s Catalyst optimizer by exposing expressions and data fields to a query planner.

+## Q11.
+What are the abstractions of Apache Spark?
+The main abstraction provided by Apache Spark is the **Resilient Distributed Dataset (RDD)**.
+RDDs are fault-tolerant and immutable.
+RDD creation begins with files in a file system, such as Hadoop, and then transformations are applied.

+Another abstraction provided by Spark is **shared variables**, which can be used in parallel operations.

+## Q12.
+Explain the operations of Apache Spark RDD.
+Apache Spark RDD supports two types of operations:
+- **Transformations**: These are lazy operations that create one or more new RDDs, such as `map`, `filter`, or `reduceByKey`.
+Transformations create new datasets from existing ones and compute lazily, meaning they only execute when required.

+- **Actions**: These operations trigger execution by returning a final result from RDD computations.
+Actions execute transformations using a lineage graph to load data into the original RDD, apply intermediate transformations, and give the final result to the driver program or file system.

+## Q13.
+How many types of transformations are there?
+There are two types of transformations in Apache Spark:
+- **Narrow Transformation**: This transformation results from operations like `map` or `filter`, where the data required for computation comes from a single partition.
+The output RDD has a partition with records originating from a single partition in the parent RDD.

+- **Wide Transformation**: These are transformations such as `groupByKey` or `reduceByKey`, where data required to compute records in a partition comes from multiple partitions of the parent RDD.